pmfeen/edge-of-stochastic-stability/README.md

   export WANDB_API_KEY=<your api key here>
   ```
+  This, respectively: stores results locally (without uploading to wandb servers); give project name (change if you want); selects where to store the wandb data; gives the api key;
   While we are at it, go ahead and email wandb to enable [run forking](https://docs.wandb.ai/guides/runs/forking/) on your "wandb entity" - it takes a couple of days for them to do it, and you would need it to continue runs.

 - **Launching training**